StefanZander/lecture_notes/smw/skript/marp/04_subobjects.md

 ```

 ---
+# Working with Subobjects

+---
-# Multiple Values for the same Subobject Property
+## Multiple Values for the same Subobject Property

 ::::: equalcolumns small
 :::: 1st-column